 Step 1: How Much Do You Care About Sound Quality

 In general, we've found that paying more for wireless headphones leads to better sound quality, with some small exceptions.
 If you really want amazing clarity and resonant bass, you'll have to spend $300+ on a high-end Bose or Sony model.
-If you're ok with sound quality that is just good rather than exceptional, you can get away with a sub $100 pair like the TaoTronics TT-BH22US.
-If you're not fussy with sound quality at all (for example, you've always been more than satisfied with the white earbuds that come with an iPhone) you can go even cheaper with a model like the Mpow Bluetooth Over Ear.
+If you're ok with sound quality that is just good rather than exceptional, you can get away with a sub $100 pair, as long as you choose the right pair (there are many poor options in this price range as well).
+If you're not fussy with sound quality at all (for example, you've always been more than satisfied with the white earbuds that come with an iPhone) you can go even cheaper.

 Step 2: Do You Need Noise Cancellation?

-Active noise cancellation actually listens to the sound that has made its way through your headphones, and emits the exact opposite sound, effectively cancelling it out.
+Active noise cancellation actually listens to the sound that has made its way through your headphones (via external microphones), and emits the exact opposite sound, effectively cancelling it out.
 This can both block out much more ambient noise than headphones without this feature, and can make music sound much better because there is less ambient noise muddying it up.
-Again, this is a feature that will add cost to your headphones (though the TaoTronics TT-BH22US amazingly offers a decent version of this technology for just $70), so you'll have to decide if it's worth the extra cost.
+Again, this is a feature that will add cost to your headphones, so you'll have to decide if it's worth the extra cost.

 When is noise cancellation worth it?
 For one, when you're after the best listening experience possible.
 It's amazing how much better music sounds once you flip that noise cancellation switch.
 Also, if you're looking to drown out ambient noise so you can focus, active noise cancellation can be a life saver.
 This applies to those looking to get work done in a crowded cafe or office, and those looking to take in a museum without being distracted by all the kids on their school field trip.
 However, if you're not too sensitive to noise, a pair of headphones without active noise cancellation may give you enough of a physical sound barrier to avoid distraction.